Fred Mace

 Fred Mace (August 22, 1878 – February 21, 1917) was a comedic actor during the silent era in the United States.
 He appeared in more than 150 films between 1909 and 1916.
 Mace worked for Mack Sennett at Keystone Studios.
 Shortly after he left, Roscoe Arbuckle, who had appeared in a few pictures at Keystone with Mace, took over as Sennett's lead comedic actor.

+Before Mace began working in films he acted on stage.
+Broadway productions in which he appeared included A Chinese Honeymoon (1904) and Piff!
+Paff!!
+Pouf!!!
+(1904).
+He left the stage in 1909 to begin making films.

-Mace was born in Philadelphia, Pennsylvania and died at the Hotel Astor in New York City in 1917.
+Mace was born in Philadelphia, Pennsylvania, and died of apoplexy on February 21, 1917, at the Hotel Astor in New York City.
+He was buried in a family plot in Morristown, New Jersey.

 All of his work is in the public domain.